bigsmoke/sapienshabitat/pages/back-into-farming/page.md

 _tonnes_ of rice would have to be gather from around the ruler's realm.

 But human population size and pollution don't double every generation, right?
-_Right._  Let's see what happens when the amount of rice was not doubled up every generation, but grown by a meagre 1 %.
-Square 1 would have 0.029 grams of rice—the weight of a single rice grain.
+_Right._  Let's see what happens when, from square 24 onwards, the amount of rice was not doubled up every generation, but grown by a meagre 1 %.
+We already saw that qquare 24 would be burried would have 0.029 grams of rice—the weight of a single rice grain.
 Indeed, square 8 would receive only 0.031 grams of rice rather than the 7.4 from the famous story.
 Halfway the chess board, 0.040 grams would still not be enough to cause the rules to sweat.
 Maybe the sage would start to doubt himself at square 40; 0.04 grams of rice would not even be enough for his next meal.
 The ruler would be smilingly putting about two grains of rice on the final square—square 64—although they would be a bit heavier than the required 0.055 grams.

 Okay.
 So maybe the ruler, emboldened by his cheap defeat, would agree to a second game and to the request that this time the counting would start with 10